Exo-TiC/ExoTiC-ISM/paper/paper.md

 ``ExoTiC-ISM`` (Exoplanet Timeseries Characterisation - Instrument Systematic Marginalisation) is an open-source Python package that computes the transit depth from a timeseries lightcurve, while sampling a grid of pseudo-stochastic models to account for instrument based systematics that may impact the measurement, following the method proposed by
 @gibson2014 and implemented by @wakeford2016.
-There are a number of Python solutions to create and fit transiting planet light curves, however ``ExoTiC-ISM`` is a lightcurve fitting tool that focuses particularly on the statistical method of marginalisation.
+While there are a number of Python solutions to create and fit transiting planet light curves, ``ExoTiC-ISM`` is a lightcurve fitting tool that focuses particularly on the statistical method of marginalisation.
 It allows for a transparent method of data analysis of systematics impacting a measurement.
 While other methods, such as Gaussian processes (GP), can account for the likelyhood of systematics impacting your measurement, these methods can typically not easily determine which systematics are the most